fineai/fineai.github.io/_posts/2014-11-10-interview-with-xprize-team-danvantri.markdown

 comments: true
 ---

 [Sridharan Mani](https://in.linkedin.com/in/sridharanmani), a native of Chennai doesn’t shy away from sharing geeky jokes.
 He has completed Bachelors degree in Physics worked with NIIT, Mahindra BT spent 10-12 years of his life in Atlanta, USA.
 Sridharan is passionate about reading spiritual books, writing poems in tamil while travelling round the globe.
-Team Davantri have made it to the top 10 amongst 300 participants in [Qualcomm XPrize Medical Tricoder Challenge](http://tricorder.xprize.org/).
+Team Danvantri have made it to the top 10 amongst 300 participants in [Qualcomm XPrize Medical Tricoder Challenge](http://tricorder.xprize.org/).
 Sridharan is Director & CEO at [American Megatrends India (P) Ltd.](http://www.amiindia.co.in/)

 ![Sridharan Mani's Closeup]({{ site.url }}/assets/xprize-ami/sridharan-mani-closeup.jpg)